Tregana — 80 m

 museememoires39-45.fr →

 Indoor pool in Plougonvelin, open year-round.
 Slide and paddling pool — perfect when the Atlantic feels too cold.
-Twenty minutes away.
+Ten minutes away.

 treziroise.fr →